 For the past few months the Board of Directors has been raising funds to restore the Pilothouse.
 The museum has received a $100,000 grant from the Nettie Lokey Wiley and Charles L. Wiley Foundation and generous donations from members of the community.
 The goal of the campaign is $350,000, which includes the restoration of the Pilothouse and the redesign of the museum’s interior structure and exhibits.
 To date $140,000 has been raised not including the challenge grant.

-To donate to this project please visit Donate to the Pilothouse on our website, call 438-6888 or visit the museum at 156 King Carter Drive in Irvington on Tuesday-Saturday 10am-4pm.
+To donate to this project please visit the Donate page on our website, call 438-6888 or visit the museum at 156 King Carter Drive in Irvington on Tuesday-Saturday 10am-4pm.

 Photo: John Morganthaler explains the process of restoring the Pilothouse to Museum Board Directors and interested community members.